 - Are a non-US citizen who does not possess a valid Permanent Resident Card

 Note: If you do not have proof of lawful permanent residency in the US, but you are legally in the country under a program approved by the US Citizenship and Immigration Services (USCIS), then in accordance with federal law, DC DMV will issue you a CDL that is marked as non-domiciled.
 You must provide proof of your legal USCIS status.

 To obtain a DC DMV CDL, or first a CDL learner permit, you will have to bring the following documents when you take the CDL knowledge test(s):

 - Valid DC DMV NCDL

-Information on the proof of Social Security number is available at the link below:
+Information on the proof of Social Security number is available at: REAL ID Proof of Social Security Number